microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-limit-mailbox-access.md

 ---
 title: "Limiting application permissions to specific Exchange Online mailboxes"
-description: "To scope an app's application permissions to specific Exchange Online mailboxes, you will need to create application access policies."
+description: "To scope an app's application permissions to specific Exchange Online mailboxes, you must to create application access policies."
 author: "SuryaLashmiS"
 ms.localizationpriority: high
 ms.subservice: "exchange"
+ms.date : 11/07/2024
 ---

 # Limiting application permissions to specific Exchange Online mailboxes

 Administrators who want to limit app access to specific mailboxes can create an application access policy by using the **New-ApplicationAccessPolicy** PowerShell cmdlet.
 This article covers the basic steps to configure access control.
-These steps are specific to Exchange Online resources and do not apply to other Microsoft Graph workloads.
+These steps are specific to Exchange Online resources and don't apply to other Microsoft Graph workloads.

 ## Background
 Some apps call Microsoft Graph using their own identity and not on behalf of a user.
-These are usually background services or daemon apps that run on a server without the presence of a signed-in user.
-These apps make use of [OAuth 2.0 client credentials grant flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to authenticate and are configured with application permissions, which by default enable such apps to access _all_ mailboxes in a organization on Exchange Online.
+These apps are usually background services or daemon apps that run on a server without the presence of a signed-in user.
+These apps make use of [OAuth 2.0 client credentials grant flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to authenticate and are configured with application permissions, which by default enables such apps to access _all_ mailboxes in an organization on Exchange Online.
 For example, the `Mail.Read` application permission allows apps to read mail in all mailboxes without a signed-in user.

 > [!IMPORTANT]
 >